 Here, too, the focus is on people’s quality of life: inner cities should be freed from unnecessary delivery traffic and the resulting emissions and regain more quality of stay.
 An important component of attractive city centers is local commerce.
 For this reason, work is underway on software for local retailers that will also enable them to benefit from city logistics projects and offer their customers attractive additional services.

-Kris now no longer finds collection cards in his mailbox and he no longer has to stand in line at the post office on Saturdays.
+Kris hasn’t found any collection cards in his mailbox for a long time now and he no longer has to stand in line at the post office on Saturdays.
 But the pakadoo story is not over yet…